 There might also be tender spots you never knew about.
 If your dog suddenly lifts his head or pulls away, stop.

-DON’T FORGET THE PAWS
+DON’T FORGET THE PAW

 Dog oil massage can be beneficial to those tender paws.
 Use oil sparingly and look for any signs of injury to the paw before applying pressure.

-TIP#5 PROFESSIONALS KNOW BEST
+PROFESSIONALS KNOW BEST

-If you’re the least bit nervous about giving our dog a massage, search for local doggy spas in your area.
+If you’re the least bit nervous about giving your dog a massage, search for local doggy spas in your area.
 There are trained canine massage therapists that can help.
 However, only go this route if your dog is comfortable with strangers.

 I want to give you a big pat on the back for being such an excellent dog owner.
 You’re not only taking the time to nurture your dog, but you’re also concerned about your dog’s health.